zmac-me/LIVEstep/README.md

 Work-in-progress Live ISO based on FreeBSD with GNUstep and other components, made with https://github.com/furybsd/furybsd-livecd/.
 Still rough around the edges.
 Handle with care.

-__This is pre-alpha software to find out how viable GNUstep is as a desktop today.__ Whether the project will continue depends on wehther enough people are interested in it, and whether we can find contributors who actually know and care about GNUstep.
+__This is pre-alpha software to find out how viable GNUstep is as a desktop today.__ Whether the project will continue depends on whether enough people are interested in it, and whether we can find contributors who actually know and care about GNUstep.
+If you are reading this, chances are that you are knowledgable about FreeBSD and/or GNUstep.
+If so, please consider contributing to this project.

 ![](https://user-images.githubusercontent.com/2480569/94470779-6be21e00-01c8-11eb-8fab-bbfc4c38d2e2.png)